marchelleimanuel/project-shoeshine/README.md

 ```
 - Clone the repository
 - Open the localhost/phpmyadmin/
-- Make sure to create the database named 'cangkir'
+- Make sure to create the database named 'shoeshine'
 - Copy the query given in sql file
 - Go to SQL tab in localhost/phpmyadmin/ then paste the query
 - Click Go
 - Run the application in Eclipse IDE
 ```
+### NOTE
+You can login use these username and password:
+- As a 'user'
+  - Username: dummyuser
+  - Password: dummyuser123
+- As a 'admin'
+  - Username: admin
+  - Password: admin123

 ## Demo
 Check out the demo video of Shoeshine: